 In fact, the heart is the most powerful source of electromagnetic energy in the human body, producing the largest rhythmic electromagnetic field of any of the body’s organs.

 You cannot see this field, but science has proven its existence.
-When you imagine your heart interacting with others, communicating gratitude, love, peace, empathy, and unity, it becomes resonant.
+It becomes resonant when you imagine your heart interacting with others, communicating gratitude, love, peace, empathy, and unity.

 6. Five Senses